Parkin, Arkansas: Speed Trap

 Parkin has become known as a notorious speed trap for vehicles traveling along Route 64.
 This has been a problem for many years, with reports stemming back to 2007.
 A common practice for the police officer is to issue "Inattentive Driving Citations", breaking Parkin's City Ordinance 269.
 This results in a fine over $275 instead of a normal speeding ticket, and this money goes straight to the city, as they use the city ordinance.
 This results in over 30% of the city's income each year (handing out over 2500 Ordinance 269 violations).
+As of April 2026, Parkin Police has been barred from issuing citations along Route 64 after an investigation by the Arkansas State Police under the "Arkansas Speed Trap Law."